Survey & Excavations

 The UCSB West (Left) Bank Archaeological Survey from el Kab to Mograt

 The University of California, Santa Barbara (UCSB) expedition began work at the fourth cataract with a reconnaissance survey on the right bank of the Nile from el Kab to the end of Mograt Island in November and December 2003.
-The new Merowe Dam will flood the entire area.
+This salvage work was undertaken in co-ordination with the Meroe Dam Archaeological Salvage Project in areas that will be impacted by the new reservoire behind the Merowe Dam.
+That reservoire is now quickly filling with the completion of the dam (Summer 2008)

 Our team consisted of Stuart Tyson Smith, George Herbst, Michele Buzon, and Brian Park.
 Hassan Mohamed Ahmed, our representative from the NCAM, ably assisted us.